- Genius Essays

 Fear and Anxiety:

 Are you afraid of failure or judgment?
 Fear would often prevent you from taking necessary steps, leading to stagnation.
-So, while fear is the root cause, it is what it creates that escalates into a thought blok.
+So, while fear is the root cause, it is what it creates that escalates into a ThoughtBlock.

-The fear of the unknown or the repercussion of criticism can create patterns of cloudiness that blocks your sight and filters your ability to think clearly and decide accurately.
+The fear of the unknown or the repercussion of criticism can create patterns of cloudiness that blocks your sight and filter your ability to think clearly and decide accurately.

 For each of these roots, it's critical to determine its own root.
 What sponsors your fear?
 And, what gives strength to the anxiety you experience?